-- 3.2.15 IFRS 3 excludes from its scope business combinations involving entities or businesses under common control.
+- 4.2.15 IFRS 3 excludes from its scope business combinations involving entities or businesses under common control.
 Public sector bodies within the States of Jersey accounting boundary are deemed to be under common control.
-The combination of two or more public sector bodies into one new body, or the transfer of functions from the responsibility of one part of the public sector to another, will be accounted for using merger accounting as detailed below. - 3.2.16 IFRS 3 applies to all combinations involving an entity or entities within the accounting boundary with an entity outside the sector.
+The combination of two or more public sector bodies within the Accounting Boundary into one new body, or the transfer of functions from the responsibility of one part of the public sector to another, will be accounted for as either a Transfer by Merger or as a Transfer by Absorption as detailed below. - 4.2.16 For the purposes of this manual, a function is defined as an identifiable business operation with an integrated set of activities, staff and recognised assets and/or liabilities that are capable of being conducted and managed to achieve the objectives of that business operation. - 4.2.17 IFRS 3 applies to all combinations involving an entity or entities within the accounting boundary with an entity outside the Accounting Boundary.